Terms and Conditions

 - Full payment is required to book your place online with all half & single day activity bookings;

 - Multiday courses and adventures list a 25% non-refundable deposit option, with the balance being invoiced/ payable a minimum of six weeks (42 days) prior to the activity date.
 A full payment option via BACS is also available on request.
 The website accepts card payments via Paypal.
 BACS payment available for all invoices;

 - Bookings are not confirmed until full payment has been received;

-- Explore Highland has the right to release resources after a payment deadline has been past.
-An email to release the resources/booking will be sent to the client to confirm breach of terms and confirm the booking has been cancelled;
+- Explore Highland has the right to release resources after a payment deadline has been passed.
+An email to release the resources/booking will be sent to the client to confirm the breach of terms and confirm the booking has been canceled;